WHAT TO EXPECT AT A SHOW:

 In 2013, I earned my Suzuki Teaching Certification up to book 4.
 This has opened up many opportunities for me, and my students have benefited greatly from the experience.
 My website BoulderSuzukiGuitar.com features a clear explanation of the Suzuki Method, my studio policies and schedule, and video performances.
 My student Jaden Carlson started Suzuki with me at age 6, and by age 12, has not only become a professional musician, but a national act.
 My former student and bandmate Jeff Brinkman has become a national act, appearing on “the X-Factor”.
 My student Johnathon Ballou has completed a classical guitar degree at Pepperdine University.
 My 14-year-old student Rory Martinelli has established a successful band as well, Apollo’s Masterpiece.

 I currently own and operate BeyondGuitar.com, a video learning site, started in 2007.
-It features over 400 lessons by 8 teachers.
+This site now features links to YouTube lessons, and features over 400 lessons by 8 teachers.
 I have taught at Robb’s Boulder Music for 12 years, as well as Mojo’s Music Academy in Longmont, the Off-Broadway School of Fine Arts, and the Mountain View United Methodist Church.

 In 2017, I was awarded an Honorary Doctorate Degree in Gospel Music from the Los Angeles Development Church and Institute.